melikos1984/redux/docs/advanced/Middleware.md

 ### 嘗試 #4：Hiding Monkeypatching

-Monkeypatching is a hack。「Replace any method you like」，what kind of API is that？Let’s figure out the essence of it instead。Previously, our functions replaced `store.dispatch`.
+Monkeypatching 是一種 hack。「Replace any method you like」，what kind of API is that？Let’s figure out the essence of it instead。Previously, our functions replaced `store.dispatch`.
 What if they *returned* the new `dispatch` function instead？

 ```js
 function logger(store) {